University of Technology Sydney

 Criteria Weight (%) SLOs CILOs

-LOOKBOOK: Fashion illustrations and technical sketches are of a high standard and clearly communicate creatively and technically relevant details to contemporary fashion context.
+Design: Lookbook shows Illustrations that are of a high standard and clearly communicate a creative and experimental approach to the brief with a clear relationship to a contemporary fashion context.
 15 1 C.2

-WORK PROCESS: student is engaged in studio and responsive to feedback from mentors.
-The work is developed and progressed weekly.
-15 2 P.1
+Students are engaged in studio and responsive to feedback.
+Their work is developed weekly with multiple drapes/iterations shown and discussed with staff.
+15 2 C.3

 SLOs: subject learning objectives